Clicky

 The Lowdown

 College scholarships and grants are excellent ways of reducing the total cost of attendance for economically disadvantaged students from single-parent families.
-But family support, personal determination, effective planning, and willingness to ask for assistance are also critical to every student’s academic success.
+However, family support, personal determination, effective planning, and willingness to ask for assistance are also critical to every student’s academic success.

 How can single parents also benefit from these scholarships?